ebi-ait/hca-to-scea-tools/README2.md

 `python3 hca2scea.py -s /home/aday/GSE111976-endometrium_MC_SCEA.xlsx -id 379ed69e-be05-48bc-af5e-a7fc589709bf -study SRP135922 -ac 50 -c AD -tt 10Xv3_3 -et differential -f menstrual cycle day -pd 2021-06-29 -hd 2021-02-12 -o my_output_dir`

-#### Definitions ####
+## Definitions

-**Experiment type**
+### Factor values

+A factor value is a chosen experimental characteristic which can be used to group or differentiate samples.
+Multiple factor values can be entered and should be chosen from the following list.

+- Known disease(s)
+- Development stage
+- Organ
+- Organ part
+- Selected cell type(s)
+- Individual

+There must be at least 1 factor value.
+If you cannot identify a factor value i.e. all donors and samples share the same metadata with respect to the above list of factor values, then enter 'Individual'.

+Datasets with more than 1 technolgoy type are not eligible for SCEA.
+Therefore, technology type is not a valid factor value.

+### Experiment type

 An experiment with samples which can be grouped or differentiatied by a factor value is classified as 'differential'.
-Baseline indicates an experiment with no clear grouping or factor value.

-*Example differential*

-normal and disease, multiple developmental stages

-*Example baseline*

-all primary samples from 1 organ type and same developmental stage and disease status.

-**Factor values**

-A factor value is a chosen experimental characteristic which can be used to group or differentiate samples.
-If there is no obvious factor value, 1 must be given.
-In this case, you can add 'individual', which indicates the unique donors.
-The SCEA team's validator tools will fail without this.

-Technology cannot be a factor value.

-*Example:*

-individual, disease, developmental stage, age

-A list of example factor values that could be used has also been provided by the scea team here: https://docs.google.com/spreadsheets/d/1NQ5c7eqaFHnIC7e359ID5jtSawyOcnyv/edit#gid=1742687040
+The list of possible factor values can be found above.

-**Related E-HCAD-ID**
+If 1 or more factor values other than 'Individual' is identified, then the experiment type should be 'Differential'.
+If the only factor value is 'Individual', then the experiment type should be 'Baseline'.

+### Related E-HCAD-ID

-If the project has been split into two separate E-HCAD datasets, due to different technologies being used in the same project, or any other reason, then enter the E-HCAD-ID for the other dataset here.
+If the project has been split into two separate E-HCAD datasets, due to different technologies being used in the same project, or any other reason, then enter the E-HCAD-ID for the other dataset here (e.g. E-HCAD-34).

-*Example*

-E-HCAD-34

 ## Developer Notes